MatthewMcGowan/AdventureWorks.Api/README.md

 # AdventureWorks.Api
-An Web API project using various data access methods for the AdventureWorks2012 database.
+A Web API project using various data access methods for the AdventureWorks2012 database.